 Larry Galehouse, P.E., P.S. is a Local Agency Coordinator and was the founding Director of the National Center for Pavement Preservation (NCPP), located at Michigan State University in East Lansing, Michigan.
 The NCPP is home to the AASHTO Transportation System Preservation -Technical Services Program (TSP·2), for both pavement and bridge preservation, and the home of the AASHTO Equipment Management Technical Services Program.
 Mr. Galehouse is a licensed Professional Engineer and Professional Surveyor in Michigan and was the past chair of the Transportation Research Board (TRB) Committee on Pavement Preservation and the Committee on Pavement Maintenance.
 In addition, he serves on many other committees and tasks groups dealing with preservation issues.

 Each individual webinar session will award 1.5 PDHs.
-Up to 7.5 PDHs can be earned for fully viewing and completing all five sessions.
+Up to 7.5 PDHs can be earned for fully viewing and completing all three sessions.

 Click the tabs below to view the recorded webinars.